nfritze/kube-sample-daemonset/README.md

 # kube-sample-daemonset
 Sample to show how to create a daemonset to automatically apply a change to worker nodes

-In particular, this updates the worker nodes to enable "no_root_squash" as per https://knowledgelayer.softlayer.com/procedure/accessing-file-storage-linux
+In particular, this example updates the worker nodes to enable "no_root_squash" as per https://knowledgelayer.softlayer.com/procedure/accessing-file-storage-linux

 To do so, it generates ssh keys and pushes them to the host, then connects over to run the necessary commands as root.
 After the connection is complete, it cleans up the keys.
-The deployment allows this to run in privileged mode, which is necessary to access the host.
+The deployment is configured to allow the pods for this to run in privileged mode, which is necessary to access the host file system to push the keys.
 As always, be very careful allowing privileged access.

 Since this is a daemon set, new worker nodes added while it is running will automatically have the change made.